caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 ```
 IEnumerable<Egg> rawEggs = LoadEggs(queryParams);
-var eggData = rawEggs.Select(e => new { e.Colour, e.Diameter });
+var eggData = rawEggs.Select(static (e) => new { e.Colour, e.Diameter });
 return SerialisationHelper(eggData);
 ```

-In this case, we have to use `var` to declare the output data type, as it will be a partially anonymous type; as we discussed above, Visual Studio will describe it as something like `IEnumerable<'a>` but the actual name of the anonymous type will be something unknowable and compiler-defined.
+In this case, we have to use `var` to declare the output data type, as it will be a partially anonymous type; as we discussed above, Visual Studio will describe it as something like `IEnumerable<'a>` but the actual name of the anonymous type will be something compiler-defined and not usable in code.

 There's a second `Select()` overload which has the following signature: